 Turn your corned beef hash into a light lunch by pairing it with this simple green salad.

-The crisp lettuce and crunchy cucumbers are an excellent refreshing contrast to meat and potatoes.
+The crisp lettuce and crunchy cucumbers will be an excellent refreshing contrast to your meat and potatoes.

 Why we love this recipe: a serving only has 156 calories.

-Why we love this recipe: it’s budget friendly and super tasty.
+Why we love this recipe: it’s super healthy.